The Intercity Express Programme (IEP)

 Manufactured in the UK, for the UK

-As part of the IEP, Network Rail will deliver infrastructure changes and Agility Trains (a consortium of Hitachi Rail Europe and John Laing Investments) as the Train Service Provider will deliver the Hitachi-made, Hitachi-maintained trains into passenger service each day.
+As part of the IEP, Network Rail will deliver infrastructure changes and Agility Trains (a consortium of Hitachi Rail Limited and John Laing Investments) as the Train Service Provider will deliver the Hitachi-made, Hitachi-maintained trains into passenger service each day.

 The family of new Class 800 series trains will constitute a step change in capacity, improved reliability and reduced environmental impact on every train journey.
-Hitachi Rail Europe will carry out the maintenance for the next 27.5 years.
+Hitachi Rail will carry out the maintenance for the next 27.5 years.

 Our trains are a combination of fully electric and bi-mode trains, the latter have diesel and electric propulsion.
 The trains can travel at up to 125 mph, in various formations from five to ten cars.
 IEP will provide an efficient means for passengers to travel on electrified and non-electrified routes, as well as enhancing the customer experience with more modern trains, better interiors and seating arrangements, and of course, faster journey times.